kinoute/Hack-HP-EliteBook-850-G5/README.md

 ## Credits

-- Huge thanks to [kecinzer](https://www.tonymacx86.com/members/kecinzer.1373007/) from tonymacx86 for making his EFI available and fixing the touchpad issues.
-Props to him for everything.
+- Huge thanks to [kecinzer](https://github.com/kecinzer) for making his EFI available.
+This Clover Version is almost all of his work.
 - Thanks to [Mcharlsto](https://github.com/Mcharlsto) for providing fix to models with Samsung PM981 SSDs.